Titles and Affiliations

 Member, BCRF Scientific Advisory Board

-An elected member of the National Academy of Medicine, the American Society of Clinical Investigation, and the Association of American Physicians, Dr. Domchek is also a member of the American Society of Clinical Oncology for which she had served on a number of committees.
+An elected member of the National Academy of Medicine, the American Society of Clinical Investigation, the Association of American Physicians, and a Fellow of the American Association for Cancer Research.
+Dr. Domchek is also a member of the American Society of Clinical Oncology for which she had served on several committees.
 A significant contributor to the oncology literature, she has authored/co-authored more than 350 articles appearing in scholarly journals including the New England Journal of Medicine, the Journal of the American Medical Association and the Journal of Clinical Oncology.
-Dr. Domchek also serves on a number of editorial review boards, including the Journal of Clinical Oncology, as well as on the Scientific Advisory Board for the Breast Cancer Research Foundation.
+Dr. Domchek serves on several editorial boards and on the Scientific Advisory Board for the Breast Cancer Research Foundation.